knime/knime-sdk-setup/README.md

 ## KNIME Community Contributors
 ### Forum
-Any questions regarding the development of KNIME Analytics Platform?
+Do you have questions regarding the development of KNIME Analytics Platform?
 Reach out to us in our [Forum](https://tech.knime.org/forum).

 ### Be Part of the Community
-If you have developed an extension of general interest and you want to make it available to the KNIME community, we are happy to support you!
+If you have developed an extension of general interest and you want to make it available to the KNIME Community, we are happy to support you!
 Contact us via our [Community Contributions Website](https://tech.knime.org/community).

 ### Pull-Requests
 Currently we can't accept external pull requests for various reasons.
 However, we plan to allow external developers to contribute directly to KNIME Analytics Platform in the future.